listen to music

 necs jordan hall

 The music of Kati Agócs has been honored and performed worldwide, delivering both visceral power and otherworldly lyricism with soulful directness.
 From folk music of an imaginary culture to volatile spectralism, polytextual vocal ensembles to large symphonic forces, her work embraces the 21st-century orchestra in all of its protean possibilities.
-The Boston Globe has praised its elegance, citing “music of fluidity and austere beauty” with “a visceral intensity of expression” and encouraging audience members to “go, listen, and be changed.”
+The Boston Globe has praised its elegance, citing “music of fluidity and austere beauty” with “a visceral intensity of expression” and encouraging audience members to "go, listen, and be changed."
 The New York Times has characterized her chamber music as “striking” and her vocal music as possessing “an almost nineteenth-century naturalness.”
 A recent Guggenheim Fellow, she is also a winner of the prestigious Arts and Letters Award, the lifetime achievement award in music composition from The American Academy of Arts and Letters.
-The Debrecen Passion, an album of her orchestral works released on the BMOPSound label, is one of The Boston Globe’s Top Ten Classical Recordings of 2016.
-The title track is nominated for Classical Composition of the Year in the 2017 Juno Awards.
-Reviewing the CD, Audiophile Audition called Kati Agócs “one of the brightest stars in her generation of composers.”
-New York’s WQXR called the album “high-craft, high-drama music” which “hurtles themes of love and devotion through a particularly intense prism of influences and language,” while Boston’s WBUR described it as “deeply spiritual.”
-Kati Agócs currently serves on the composition faculty of the New England Conservatory in Boston.
+The Debrecen Passion, her album with Boston Modern Orchestra Project, is one of The Boston Globe’s Top Ten Classical Recordings of 2016.
+The title track was nominated for Classical Composition of the Year in the 2017 Juno Awards by the Canadian Academy of Recording Arts and Sciences.
+In the U.K., MusicWeb International celebrated the CD as a Recording of the Year, calling it "highly imaginative and compelling."
+Reviewing the CD, Audiophile Audition named Kati Agócs “one of the brightest stars in her generation of composers.”

 The Debrecen Passion is on the The Boston Globe's list of the Top Ten Classical Albums of 2016: "sublime....a mystical confluence of the sacred and secular illuminated by the superb Lorelei Ensemble and BMOP"